 It is a legal requirement under the above Act for landlords to meet and check necessary documents for all adult occupants residing at the property to ensure they have the Right to Rent in the United Kingdom.
 The landlord must meet each person with their original documents and keep a record of this.
 Follow up checks may also be required if the person has a time-limited right to stay in the UK.
-There is a financial penalty for the Landlord of up to $\mathfrak L3000$ per occupant, if they are found not to have the right to rent in the UK.
+There is an unlimited financial penalty for the Landlord or up to five years' imprisonment, if they are found not to have the right to rent in the UK.